Quick answer

 How much does a beauty business website cost in the UK in 2026?

-A professional agency-built website costs £1,500–£5,000 upfront.
-DIY builders like Wix or Squarespace cost £12–£35/month but require your time and produce template results.
-A free build + hosting service like Bysundays costs £0 to build and £39–£100/month for hosting.
+A professional agency-built website costs £1,500 to £5,000 upfront.
+DIY builders like Wix or Squarespace cost £12 to £35 a month but require your time and produce template results.
+A free-to-build service like Bysundays costs nothing upfront, then £50 a month (or £150 a month if you want your Google Business Profile and monthly local SEO handled too).

 Is Wix free for a beauty business?

 Wix has a free plan, but it shows Wix branding and ads on your site.
-Paid plans start from £9/month but you'll need at least the Core plan (£18/month) to remove ads, connect your own domain, and access proper booking features.
+Paid plans start from £9 a month, but you'll need at least the Core plan (£18 a month) to remove ads, connect your own domain, and access proper booking features.

-£39/month covers hosting, maintenance, and monthly content updates.
-The design and build is free — you pay nothing upfront.
-There's no contract and no setup fee.
+£50 a month covers hosting, maintenance, and ongoing content updates.
+The build is free, your first month covers it.
+You pay nothing upfront.
+There's no contract and no setup fee, and you cancel by DM anytime.

 Do I need to pay for a domain name separately?

-Domain names cost £10–£15/year from a registrar like Namecheap or GoDaddy.
+Domain names cost £10 to £15 a year from a registrar like Namecheap or GoDaddy.
 This is separate from website hosting and applies regardless of which route you choose.

 Can I get a professional website for free?

 Yes.
-Bysundays builds professional websites for UK beauty professionals at no charge.
-You pay hosting from £39/month to keep it live.
-The design, build, and setup costs nothing.
+Bysundays builds professional websites for UK beauty professionals with nothing upfront.
+Your first month covers the build, then it's £50 a month to keep it live.
+The design, build, and setup costs nothing extra.